MarcelWeit/ItemHuntPlugin/README.md

 - /resetchallenge - Resets the whole challenge
 - /results - Shows the result for the last place team after the timer has run out.
 You can use the command again to show the next place.
 - /timer <resume | pause>
+- /startvoteskipnight - Can be used if the vote failed previously and you want to vote again
+- /giveupdraftitem <targetPlayer> <amount>

 The Plugin is inspired by the item force battles of BastiGHG.